gardeneda/DailyDiet/README.md

 I **want** to build.
 Currently, the application is still lacking core features that should be implemented.

-Currently, a more refined GUI using React will be implemented, and the usage of APIs (or perhaps webscraping) to automatically gain info of the calorie of food the user inputs.
+Currently, a more refined GUI using React will be implemented, and the usage of APIs (or perhaps web-scraping) to automatically gain info of the calorie of food the user inputs.

+Also, will integrate AWS when possible.